 Otter is a Python package that is compatible with Python 3.6+.
 The PDF export internals require either LaTeX and Pandoc or wkhtmltopdf to be installed.
-Docker is also required to grade assignments locally with containerization.
+Docker is also required to grade assignments locally with containerization, and Postgres only if you're using Otter Service.
 Otter's Python package can be installed using pip.
-To install the current stable version, install with pip install otter-grader install.packages("ottr")
+To install the current stable version, install with pip install otter-grader devtools::install\github("ucbds-infra/ottr@stable")